odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_management/use_routes.rst

    :align: center
    :alt: View of a generic push to rule when receiving products.

 Here is an example of a fulfillment route.
 In the morning, items are picked for all the orders that need to be prepared during the day.
 These items are picked from storage locations and moved to the picking area, close to where the orders are packed.
-Then, the orders are packed in their respective boxes and conveyors bring them close to the shipping docks, ready to be delivered to customers.
+Then, the orders are packed in their respective boxes, and conveyor belts bring them to the shipping docks, ready to be delivered to customers.

 .. image:: use_routes/pull-from-rule-example.png
    :align: center